|

 members of the congregation and founded a church at home in Tunbridge

 Wells.
-She said: "I'll be a fool for the Lord any day, but I won't be a fool for
+She said: "I'll be a fool for the Lord any day, but I won't be a

 man."